 Your general waste bin will be uplifted on its normal collection day.
 View or download your online recycling calendar.

 This is the waste that you cannot recycle and is normally placed in your green or grey coloured bin.
-At the moment you can also use your brown bin for additional waste while the garden waste service is suspended.

 The coloured sacks are provided to householders who can’t have a bin, for example, terraced properties.